-Pupils are expected to:
+Pupils are expected to:-

-- know the school expectations and engage in discussions about them. - adhere to the school expectations, including during off-site visits, and when travelling to and from school. - support other members of the school community in promoting the expectations of good behaviour.
+- know the school expectations and engage in discussions about them; - adhere to the school expectations, including during off-site visits, and when travelling to and from school; - support other members of the school community in promoting the expectations of good behaviour.

-Parents and carers are expected to:
+Parents and carers are expected to:-

-- know the Behaviour Policy and actively support it through discussions with their child as appropriate, role modelling and leading through example to support the expectations of the school. - ensure their child adheres to the school's expectations.
+- know the Behaviour Policy and actively support it through discussions with their child as appropriate, role modelling and leading through example to support the expectations of the school: - ensure their child adheres to the school's expectations;

-Members of Staff in school are expected to:
+Members of Staff in school are expected to:-

-- set high standards of professional behaviour, politeness, self-discipline and respect to all. - listen to pupils, making it clear through their response that pupils' comments are taken seriously and are of importance. - Try to establish the reason for the behaviour being shown, or any changes in behaviour. - actively support the Behaviour Policy through implementing and discussion this with pupils. - seek advice from senior leaders and report any concerns regarding the implementation of the behaviour policy.
+- set high standards of professional behaviour, politeness, self-discipline and respect to all; - listen to pupils, making it clear through their response that pupils' comments are taken seriously and are of importance; - actively support the Behaviour Policy through implementing and discussion this with pupils; - seek advice from senior leaders and report any concerns regarding the implementation of the behaviour policy.

-Governors are expected to:
+Governors are expected to:-

-- Promote positive relationships within the school community. - Understand trauma informed practice and how this is used in school. - refer all matters regarding discipline to the headteacher who, in consultation with relevant parties, will investigate. - know, support and promote the school's behaviour policy. - evaluate the effectiveness of the behaviour policy and hold senior leaders to account for its implementation.
+- refer all matters regarding discipline to the headteacher who, in consultation with relevant parties, will investigate; - know, support and promote the school's behaviour policy; - evaluate the effectiveness of the behaviour policy and hold senior leaders to account for its implementation.